CompAndSave/hugo-decap-cas/content/posts/disable-hp-58a-58x-printer-firmware-update.md

 ## How to disable automatic "Printer Update"

-The second way to prevent your printer from being updated automatically is by disabling or turning off the "Printer Update" function.
+The second way to prevent your printer from being updated automatically is by disabling or turning off the **"Printer Update"** function.
 If your printer hasn't been updated to the current version yet, then this tip will surely help so you can continue to utilize third-party HP LaserJet toner cartridges.
 To avoid future auto-printer updates, follow the instructions below.

+To begin, click **"Setup"** on home page.